rushireddy143/cypress/README.md

 Note :  1)download node js & install

-        2)Install vs code vs Test in your laptop
+        2)Install vs code or  vs Test in your laptop

 # cypress running steps
 1)clone the repository